Representations of Thread Quivers: Introduction

 With every thread arrow $\xymatrix@1{t:x \ar@{..>}[r]^-{\PP_t} & y}$ in $Q$ we associate a locally discrete (= there are no accumulation points) linearly ordered poset $\LL_t$ with a minimal and a maximal element: namely $\LL_t = \bN \cdot (\PP_t \stackrel{\rightarrow}{\times}\bZ) \cdot -\bN$, where $A \cdot B$ means ``first $A$, then $B$'' and $\PP_t \stackrel{\rightarrow}{\times}\bZ$ is the poset $\PP_t \times \bZ$ with the lexicographical ordering (see Figure \ref{fig:Poset}).

-The poset $\LL_t$ is interpreted as a category in the usual sense, and $k\LL_t$ will denote the $k$-linearized category.
+The poset $\LL_t$ is interpreted as a category in the usual sense, and $k\LL_t$ will denote the associated $k$-linear additive category.

-To recuperate the semi-hereditary dualizing $k$-variety from the thread quiver $Q$, we need to replace the thread arrows by the corresponding linearly ordered posets.
-Since is cumbersome --albeit possible-- to do this ``by hand,'' we will prefer a more global approach: by a 2-pushout.
+To recuperate the semi-hereditary dualizing $k$-variety from the thread quiver $Q$, we need to replace the thread arrows with the corresponding linearly ordered posets.
+Since it is cumbersome --albeit possible-- to do this ``by hand'', we will prefer a more global approach: a 2-pushout.

-For a thread quiver $Q$, denote by $Q_r$ the underlying ``regular'' quiver, thus where all the thread arrows are regular (and unlabeled) arrows.
-By $kQ_r$ we will denote the normal $k$-linear additive path category of $Q_r$.
+For a thread quiver $Q$, denote by $Q_u$ the underlying ``regular'' quiver, thus where all the thread arrows are regular (and unlabeled) arrows.
+By $kQ_u$ we will denote the normal $k$-linear additive path category of $Q_u$.